APhA's Delivering Medication Therapy Management Services: A Certificate Training Program for Pharmacists

 The TMC parking closest to the College of Pharmacy's TMC Campus is located in Garage 10.
 Additionally, TMC Garage 6 is located on the opposite side of TIRR Memorial Hermann from the college (along Moursund).
 The cost of parking for the duration of the Immunization program should be $12 and you can pay using a credit card when entering and exiting either of these parking garages.

-For more information, please follow this link to the TMC Self-Pay Parking page http://www.tmcparking.org/tmcs-self-pay-parking-system/ or the main Parking page at http://www.tmcparking.org/, which includes a map.
+For more information, please follow this link to the TMC Parking page at http://www.texasmedicalcenter.org/parking/.
+Download a printable PDF of the TMC Campus Map here: http://www.texasmedicalcenter.org/wp-content/uploads/2014/05/Campusmap.pdf

 Activity Type: Practice-based